ikvk/ecs_pattern/README.rst

     | A single point of access to all entities.

-    | Use the ecs_pattern.EntityManager class to create systems.
+    | Use the ecs_pattern class.EntityManager for creating an entity manager.

     | *entities.add* - add entities.